The History Forum showcases the best new work on New York City

 history and builds bridges between the city's past and present.
 Presentations

 by, and conversations with, historians and history makers are moderated by Suzanne Wasserman, Director of the Gotham Center.

-ALL SPRING 2014 FORUMS WILL BE FREE AND OPEN TO THE PUBLIC.
+ALL FALL 2014 FORUMS WILL BE FREE AND OPEN TO THE PUBLIC.
 Admittance will be "first come, first served."

 All forums are FREE for CUNY Graduate Center students.

 All sessions are held at the Graduate Center of the City University of New York,